brendanhay/numbersd/README.md

 Running
 -------

-After a successful compile, the `./vodki` symlink should be pointing to the built binary.
+After a successful compile, the `./numbersd` symlink should be pointing to the built binary.

-Command line flags are used to configure vodki, below is a table containing the available settings and which statsd configuration keys they pertain to:
+Command line flags are used to configure numbersd, below is a table containing the available settings and which statsd configuration keys they pertain to:

 <table width="100%">